Enertium/MSFT-Cloud-Forensics/README.txt

 Please use Discussions here for technical support.
 See: https://github.com/Enertium/MSFT-Cloud-Forensics/discussions

-For more hot tips on Cyber Security and Physical Security in these distopian times, take a look at my Physical Security tips on APMonitor.PY here:
+For more hot tips on Cyber Security and Physical Security in these dystopian times, take a look at my Physical Security tips on APMonitor.PY here:

 https://github.com/CompSciFutures/APMonitor#recommended-configurations-for-addressing-the-first-pillar-physical-security